Top things to do in Kigali (I live here!)

 Historical sites

-Belgian Peacekeepers Memorial— This small, free exhibit will give you a background into the peacekeepers that were ambushed and killed in the very building you’ll visit.
+Belgian Peacekeepers Memorial— This small, free exhibit will give you a background on the peacekeepers who were ambushed and killed in the very building you’ll visit.
 The exhibit gives a lot of important information about the genocide and the efforts of the peacekeepers in an easy-to-understand format.

 Hôtel des Mille Collines— The site of inspiration for the movie “Hotel Rwanda,” local manager Paul Rusesabagina took over the hotel during the 1994 genocide when foreigners left.
 He helped to hide Tutsi and moderate Hutus on the premises.